curtisshyu/PatternAnalysis-2025/recognition/README.md

 Input MRI -> U-net -> output is comapred to ground truth mask - loss function measures how close to real mask - gradients back propogate through network and weights get upadted

+# Utils.py
+- Testing the param count, we can use this for any model we pass later to for a sanity check
+- Ensure input and output tensors align

+# Train.py
+## Sanity Check
+- Loads the datsetets using dataset.py
+- instantiates modules
+- performs a single pass to match dimensions
+## train model
+- loads data into pytorch
+- initialises model
+- defines binary corss entropy corss logits
+- optimises weights
+- performs forward/backward propogation